-Finally, we view the CCT program as a work-in-progress, which means that we encourage members of the CCT community to find opportunities to affirm what is working well and to suggest directions for further development.
+Finally, we view the (40+ years old) CCT program as continuing to be a work-in-progress, which means that we encourage members of the CCT community to find opportunities to affirm what is working well and to suggest directions for further development.
 It helps our spirits to know that others are thinking about how the program can move ahead.